-Phytelligence, an agricultural biotechnology company revolutionizing the way food crops are grown, has signed a citrus rootstock licensing agreement with Florida Foundation Seed Producers, giving Phytelligence customers the opportunity to access true-to-type, virus and disease free rootstock that’s also resistant to citrus-greening disease.
+Phytelligence, an agricultural biotechnology company revolutionizing the way food crops are grown, has signed a citrus rootstock licensing agreement with Florida Foundation Seed Producers, giving Phytelligence customers the opportunity to access true-to-type, virus and disease free rootstock that’s also citrus-greening disease tolerant.

 The University of Florida license gives Phytelligence propagation rights to the following citrus rootstock cultivars: